 Teaching & Learning

-In order that pupils are academically stimulated and encouraged to achieve their individual best from the moment they join us, we place them in banded sets.
-Year 7 pupils’ allocation to banded sets is based on their performance in Key Stage 2 SATs exams, information from primary schools and scores achieved in the tests taken in July at St Martin’s School.
+In order that students are academically stimulated and encouraged to achieve their individual best from the moment they join us, we place them in banded sets.
+Year 7 banding is based on their performance in Key Stage 2 SATs exams, information from primary schools and scores achieved in the tests taken in July at St Martin’s School.

 Teaching And Learning Principles